Volunteer in Nepal – Highly affordable volunteer programs with IKPVA!!

 No transfer fees on top.

-Affordable Volunteering in Nepal, including Childcare/ Orphanage; Teaching in Schools or in a Buddhist Monastery, Medical, and Elephant experience
+Affordable Volunteering in Nepal, including Childcare/ Orphanage; Teaching in Schools or in a Buddhist Monastery and Medical Internship

 Volunteering in Nepal – Overview